Fairness in AI-Driven Recruitment: Challenges, Metrics, Methods, and Future Directions: Bias in AI-Based Recruitment

 The first stage of the recruitment process begins with a \textit{job analysis}, where an employer identifies a position within the organization and its required experience, knowledge, skills, abilities, and other pertinent characteristics (KSAOs).
-This stage also involves evaluating criteria for person-environment fit \cite{krishnakumar2019assessing, shapka2016online, chapman2003use}, which includes assessing how well an individual’s values and traits align with the company’s work culture.
+This stage also involves evaluating criteria for person-environment fit \cite{krishnakumar2019assessing, chapman2003use}, which includes assessing how well an individual’s values and traits align with the company’s work culture.

 Following the job analysis, the employer moves to \textit{sourcing candidates}, which involves creating a pool of potential candidates by attracting job seekers to apply.
-This is accomplished by crafting job ads that reflect the identified KSAOs, conducting recruiter outreach, and leveraging employee referrals \cite{landy2016work, bogen2018help}.
+This is accomplished by crafting job ads that reflect the identified KSAOs, conducting recruiter outreach, and leveraging employee referrals \cite{landy2016work, chapman2003use}.

 In this context, AI-based methods have been developed for both job analysis and candidate sourcing stages.
-AI-based candidate sourcing platforms, such as HireEZ \cite{hiretual} and Arya \cite{arya}, utilize AI to reach a broader and more diverse range of candidates \cite{lin2021algorithmic}.
-Additionally, LLMs are employed for various tasks, including crafting job ads \cite{textio_chatgpt}, conducting job analysis, and sourcing candidates through prompting-based interfaces like TalentGPT \cite{seekout_assist,talentgpt}.
-Other AI-powered services, such as Textio, BrightHire, and SeekOut \cite{wilson2021building,seekout_assist,brighthire,tang2017gender}, are also available to streamline the candidate sourcing process.
+AI-based candidate sourcing platforms, such as HireEZ \cite{hiretual}, LinkedIn \cite{linkedin}, and Arya \cite{arya}, utilize AI to reach a broader and more diverse range of candidates.
+Other works, relying upon genetic algorithms \cite{abououf2021machine} or large pre-trained models (LPTM) \cite{kurek2024zero} have also been proposed.
+Additionally, LLMs are employed for various tasks, including crafting job ads \cite{textio_chatgpt}, conducting job analysis \cite{putka2023evaluating,bhola2020retrieving}, and sourcing candidates through prompting-based interfaces like TalentGPT \cite{seekout_assist,talentgpt}.
+They have also been used on the candidate side, by recommending jobs \cite{zheng2023generative}.
+Other AI-powered services, such as Textio, BrightHire, Micro1, and SeekOut \cite{wilson2021building,seekout_assist,brighthire,tang2017gender,micro1AI}, are also available to streamline the candidate sourcing process.
+The advantage to AI usage in this stage is the efficient processing of candidate data, though a 2021 study noted a lack of trust in data accuracy, control, and transparency \cite{lin2021algorithmic}.